-Located in the heart of Texas, Angelo State University is a dynamic institution of higher education, and the second largest campus in the Texas Tech University System.
-A regional comprehensive institution granting master’s level degrees and one doctorate, Angelo State University has been recognized by The Princeton Review as one of “The Best 377 Colleges” for 2013 and by the Chronicle of Higher Education in 2009 as one of the “Great Colleges to Work For.”
-Serving more than 7,000 students, ASU offers more than 100 majors and concentrations spread across 42 undergraduate programs, 25 master’s degree programs and one doctoral program.
+Located in the heart of Texas, Angelo State University is a dynamic institution of higher education and the second-largest campus in the Texas Tech University System.
+A regional comprehensive institution granting master’s-level degrees and one doctorate, Angelo State University has been recognized by The Princeton Review as one of “The Best 380 Colleges” in the U.S. for 2016 and by the Chronicle of Higher Education in 2015 as one of the “Great Colleges to Work For.”
+Serving more than 8,500 students, ASU offers more than 100 majors and concentrations spread across 41 undergraduate programs, 21 master’s degree programs and one doctoral program.

-As more than half of ASU’s graduates annually are first generation college students, they bring the motivation and work ethic that complement the commitment of ASU’s 332 faculty to teaching and scholarship.
+As more than half of ASU’s graduates annually are first-generation college students, they bring the motivation and work ethic that complement the commitment of ASU’s over 350 faculty to teaching and scholarship.
 ASU’s community of professionals is dedicated to preparing students to strive for success in their lives, in the growth of their communities, whether local or global, and in the pursuit of the common good of society.

-ASU’s 20:1 student-faculty ratio provides for personalized learning and results in accomplished graduates.
-The success of ASU alumni in graduate and professional school is superb and best exemplified by the average acceptance rate of more than 50 percent for medical school, compared to the statewide average of 35 percent.
+ASU’s 18:1 student-faculty ratio provides for personalized learning and results in accomplished graduates.
+The success of ASU alumni in graduate and professional schools is superb and best exemplified by the average acceptance rate of nearly 60 percent for medical school, compared to the statewide average of 35 percent.

-The San Angelo RiverStage, situated on the banks of the Concho River, is the home of one of the largest fireworks display in Texas.
-Each year the July 3rd Pops Concert is held followed by fireworks coordinated with popular patriotic tunes.
+The San Angelo RiverStage, situated on the banks of the Concho River, is the home of one of the largest fireworks displays in Texas.
+Each year, the July 3rd Pops Concert is followed by fireworks coordinated with popular patriotic tunes.
 Beyond the stage is the unique roof of the San Angelo Museum of Fine Arts.

 San Angelo is at the center of a thriving community of 100,000 people in west central Texas.
 San Angelo straddles the boundary between the Texas Hill Country and West Texas and offers the amenities of both, including rivers and lakes and boundless skies with dramatic sunsets.
 Situated on the banks of the Concho River, San Angelo today is an artists’ haven that supports public art common and the San Angelo Museum of Fine Arts.
 The city boasts a symphony orchestra whose annual Independence Day Concert, celebrated a day early on July 3, attracts as many as 35,000 visitors to the outdoor stage downtown on the Concho River.